Cetirizine

 Here are some things to know when you're taking cetirizine.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-- Limit drinking alcohol while you are taking cetirizine.
-It may increase your chance of side effects such as sleepiness.
+- Alcohol: Limit drinking alcohol while you’re taking cetirizine.
+It may increase your chance of side effects such as feeling sleepy.

 Like all medicines, cetirizine can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.